dubrod/Brash-UI/README.md

 ### Common Questions

  - Where's the Java?.
-I am not including any Javascripts in this UI.
+Each Component has it's own page with JS included.
  - What's with the Outline?
 It's for debugging/building box sizing and a11y focus.
+ - What is this mockup text?
+It's from [modx.com](http://www.modx.com) - the BEST CMS in the world.

 ---